Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

   - auto_upgrade
   - on boot

+## ◽ Handling Old Backups
+After completing this migration, any backups will now be rendered irrelevant.
+During the next [upgrade](/validate/automated/nodectl-commands#upgrade), it should be a good opportunity to clear your backups when prompted by the upgrade command.

 ## ◽ Completed
 After the final steps your Node should be successfully on the cluster.
 You can validate that your node is online.
 ```